Programme Specifications

 Final Year Options

-Final year students must take 40 credits in the Department of International Politics.
+Final year students must take 40 credits of optional modules in the Department of International Politics.

 Semester 1